jiwonchoi-phys/QuantumCoda/README.md

 게임 언어는 영어와 한국어로 제공됩니다.

 ## System Requirements
-- Windows 10, Linux (Ubuntu) (We tested only two OS.
-It will probably run on macOS too.)
+- Windows 10, Linux (Ubuntu 20.04) (We tested only two OS.
+It will probably run on macOS, or other linux OS, too.)
     > **FOR WSL USERS**; If you want to run our game you'll need to set X11 Forwarding and PulseAudio to send GUI & audio information to your PC.
-If you not set them, you can not run the game due to an interpreter error.
+If you not set them, you **can not run the game** due to an interpreter error.
-- Python 3.8.5
+- Python 3.6.12 or higher
+    > We recommend run the game using newest version of python.
 - Python Modules
-    > Pygame
+    > Pygame 1.9.3 or higher
     >> maybe you'll need to install using pip.
     >
+    > Numpy 1.12.0 or higher
+    >> maybe you'll need to install using pip.
+    >
     > Python tkinter, Pillow
     >> maybe you'll need to install this module if you are Linux user.
 Turn on the bash and type 'apt install python3-tk'.
 With same context type 'pip3 install pillow' using pip.
     >
-    > math, random, numpy, time, platform
+    > math, random, time, platform
     >> This modules are provided by python.
 If the modules are not installed, use pip to get modules.
 - System fonts (for Korean Users)
     > Windows: 'Calibri' or 'malgungothic'